• Recipes

 What are the best fillings and toppings for vegan crepes?

-Some of my favorite sweet fillings and toppings are vegan nutella, nut butter (like almond butter, or cashew butter), powdered sugar, fresh fruit, maple syrup, vegan caramel, coconut whipped cream, or jam.
+Some of my favorite sweet fillings and toppings are vegan nutella, nut butter (like almond butter, or cashew butter), powdered sugar, fresh fruit, maple syrup, vegan lemon curd, vegan caramel sauce, vegan whipped cream, or jam.

 Some of my favorite savory ones are vegan cheese, vegan cream cheese, vegan smoked salmon, veggies, tofu scramble, hummus, vegan pesto, vegan bacon, or vegan chicken.